AgPipeline/Paper-data/README.md

 |- <other folders named after dates>
 ```

+Note that different data sets have differing requirements therefore the resulting folders may not exactly match what's shown above.

 ## Generate all the data

 The `run_all.sh` script will download and run the canopy cover analysis for all the data sets.